 Unlike most traditional programs which help service members transition out of the military into the civilian world, the Leadership & Education Program provides "pre-transition" readiness training to active duty Marines before they start the process of becoming a civilian.
 Because most Marines start thinking about transition just months ahead of time, this program solves that problem by planting the seed early and providing a network of trusted veterans who have "been there and done that" to help them when they are ready.

 Every three months, a Quarterly Breakfast takes place in MCRD’s Duncan Hall.
 Museum members and active duty service members stationed on the Depot are invited to enjoy a chow hall breakfast on us before listening to a guest speaker from the military and/or local community.
 Breakfasts typically takes place on the second to last Tuesday in January, April, July, and October.
 For information about our next Quarterly Breakfast, check the events calendar, sign up for our monthly email, or follow us on Facebook.

 Colonel Nate Smith Scholarship Program:

 Each year, the Foundation awards three $1,000 scholarships under its Colonel Nate Smith Scholarship Program.
 Scholarships are typically awarded each summer before the start of a new school year.
 Applications are open to enlisted Marines, Sailors and their dependents assigned to Marine Corps Recruit Depot/Western Recruiting Region.
 Scholarships are awarded based on academic performance, community and extracurricular activities and future potential.
 Applicants must be High School seniors or graduates and must provide proof of enrollment in a graduate or undergraduate program.
-The 2021 Colonel Nate Smith application period is now closed.
-Please check back during Summer 2022 for next year's application.
+The 2023 Colonel Nate Smith application period is now OPEN.
+Please submit completed applications via email to

 Drill Instructor of the Year Awards: